Tikubonn/peco/README.md

 | [日本語](README.ja.md) | English |

-Peco is a small template engine for HTML that written in Python. this template engine support comment-like HTML-comment-like syntax for don't break page layout when it has not rendered yet.
+Peco is a small template engine for HTML that written in Python. this template engine support HTML-comment-like syntax for don't break page layout when it has not rendered yet.

 ```html
 <!DOCTYPE html>